-Our partner in the Modern Slavery Housing Program, The Salvation Army, operates the country’s only Safe House for women who have experienced modern slavery and human trafficking in Australia.
+Our partner in the Modern Slavery Transitional Housing Program, The Salvation Army, operates the country’s only Safe House for women who have experienced modern slavery and human trafficking in Australia.
 We spoke to Claudia Cummins, Program Manager at the Trafficking and Slavery Safe House, to better understand what immediate challenges survivors face after their escape.

 The below interview is part 2 of a 3-part series.
 In part 1, Claudia discusses different forms of modern slavery in Australia, the perpetrators, and how survivors escape their horrific situations.
 Part 3 is about long-term goals, such as learning English, making friends, finding a job and their own home.